Ngarra-burria First Peoples Composers Program

 The composers and the partners

 We started in 2015/2016.
-Mentors include Kevin Hunt, Kim Cunio, Jessica Wells and myself.
-Participating composers include some of the best Indigenous musicians in the east - Troy Russell, Brenda Gifford, Elizabeth Sheppard, Rhyan Clapham (Dobby), Tim Gray, Nardi Simpson, Eric Avery, Will Kepa, Marlene Cummins and James Henry.
+Current mentors include Jessica Wells, James Henry (previous participant composer) and myself.
+Participating composers include some of the best Indigenous musicians in the east - Troy Russell, Brenda Gifford, Elizabeth Sheppard, Rhyan Clapham (Dobby), Tim Gray, Nardi Simpson, Eric Avery, Will Kepa, Marlene Cummins, Mark Ross (Munk), Aaron Wyatt and James Henry.
+Others have participated for shorter time periods.
+In July we will be fielding for five new participant composers for the program.
 The music is varied in style, full of cultural expression, and engaging.
 Several of our composers are now receiving commissions from major ensembles and organisations including Ensemble Offspring, the Sydney Philharmonia Choirs, Sydney Living Museums, the Sydney Symphony Orchestra, various residencies and more.
 (See list below).

 The major cultural partner and advisor is Moogahlin Performing Arts, Sydney.
-The program is based at the School of Music Australian National University Canberra, and other partners ensuring the success of the program include Ensemble Offspring, the Australian Music Centre, the Eora Centre, Stephen Adams and ABC Classic, and more recently the Royal Australian Navy Band.
+The program is based at the School of Music Australian National University Canberra, and other partners ensuring the success of the program include Ensemble Offspring, the Australian Music Centre, the Eora Centre (venue support), the ABC, and more recently the Royal Australian Navy Band.

 See links for information and to hear sounds: